 I have an awkward recessed area in my kitchen wall that is about 60” tall, 30” wide, and 12” deep.
 Because of the shallow depth, I wasn’t able to have any lower cabinet there.
 So we ended up hiring a closet company to add a custom cabinet inside with many shelves that we can use it as pantry.
 It is something you can probably DIY too.

-Here’s some of the drawer organizers I purchased:
+Here are some of the Ikea drawer organizers I purchased:

 Best Ikea Kitchen Organizers